-Once students have been assigned a dissertation chair (typically during the spring semester of the second year of coursework in Qualitative Research II), the student and dissertation chair will work together to select faculty to be on the dissertation committee.
+Once students have selected a dissertation chair (no earlier than Fall of their second year), the student and dissertation chair will work together to select faculty to be on the dissertation committee.
 This is the committee that will hear and grade the comprehensive exam, assess the dissertation proposal, and convene for the final dissertation defense.
 Once the committee is selected and has met for the student's comprehensive exam, a change of committee member will be considered on a case-by-case basis based on extreme reasons (i.e., committee member illness, faculty retirements, and faculty sabbaticals).

 The dissertation committee must be made up of four members.
 In addition to the dissertation chair, there are three other committee members on a dissertation committee.
-One of the other three members must be a currently employed full time ELA college or tenure/tenure track faculty member.
-A third committee member is most typically also a currently employed full time ELA college or tenure/tenure track faculty member.
-Under unique conditions, however, this third "departmental" committee member may be a graduate of the ELA doctoral program who has specific expertise in the focus of the student's research.
-To be considered, the student would need to submit to their dissertation chair a memo detailing the unique expertise the student is seeking.
-This member must be approved by the Dissertation Chair and hold or be granted "Graduate Faculty Status".
-The third person must be vetted for conflict of interest and may not serve in a direct supervisory role over the student.
+The second committee member must be a currently employed full time ELA college or tenure/tenure track faculty member.
+The third committee member can be someone in ELA, NMSU, or an external professional who brings needed expertise to the committee.
+This person must be vetted for conflict of interest, may not serve in a direct supervisory role over the student, and they must hold or be granted "graduate faculty status" by NMSU.
 The fourth member must be chosen from a department outside of ELA and serves as the Graduate School Dean's representative.
 This person is responsible for completing paperwork, conducting the vote, and verifying that the exam was fair.
 All dissertation committee members must hold Graduate Faculty Status as awarded by the Graduate School.
 The Graduate School lists all current graduate faculty members on its website.